Lignosus rhinocerus: Mycological description

 Lignosus rhinocerus has a centrally stipulate pileus, meaning a mushroom cap which grows at the end of a stipe (stem) arising from a buried tuber or sclerotium.
 Their growth is solitary, and typically only one fruit body can be found at a time.

-Claimed benefits
+Research

-A 2018 review of the testing of investigations into Lignosus rhinocerotis concluded that "there is a paucity of validation studies including human clinical trials of the mycochemicals of L. rhinocerotis."
+A 2018 review of the investigations into Lignosus rhinocerotis concluded that "there is a paucity of validation studies including human clinical trials of the mycochemicals of L. rhinocerotis."

+Tiger milk mushroom sclerotia contain various polysaccharides, polysaccharide-protein complexes, and β-glucan.

 Aboriginal people boil it with Tongkat ali to be used as general tonic.

-Research

-Research findings have revealed that tiger milk mushroom sclerotia contain various phytochemicals, such as polysaccharides, polysaccharides-protein complexes, and β-glucan.

 Cultivation

 The mushroom was successfully cultivated using solid fermentation technology.